diodechain/website/_posts/2019-07-29-mitm-attacks-and-why-its-time-to-start-thinking-about-decentralized-pki.md

 ### Conclusion

 The nature of decentralization gives blockchain an edge over traditional PKI systems.
 As blockchain technology is expected to flourish over the next few years, the world will be seeing more innovation coming out from the startup community in Asia and across the globe.
 By leveraging the power of blockchain technology, developers and entrepreneurs will be able to create the next generation of PKI that would impact every aspect of the industry.

+Ready to protect your team from MITM attacks on public WiFi?
+Try the [Diode Collab](https://collab.diode.io/) app for secure team messaging, deploy a Diode website with decentralized web hosting on the Diode Network, sync files securely via Diode Drive, or collaborate globally with Diode Collab.

  Stay connected!
-Follow us on Twitter and our website.
+Follow us on [X](https://x.com/diode_chain) and our [website](https://diode.io/).